 How much have I spent?

-Just a quick disclosure in case you are wondering….I’ve never spent a penny on social media.
+Just a quick disclosure in case you are wondering….I didn’t spend a penny on social media when growing my following those first 3 years.

 I’ve never paid for followers (we need a serious talk about this in a second) and I’ve never paid for adverts.
 For now, money shouldn’t come into it.

 What are the best social media platforms?

 Facebook is my favourite as I find it so flexible and interactive.
-It’s great for sharing my blogs and videos and the Love Her Wild Facebook community is quite remarkable in its ability to bring people together.
+It’s great for sharing my blogs and videos.
+I also created my own Facebook group – launching the Love Her Wild Facebook community.
+It’s been great for building a following and growing both brands.

 Twitter has been invaluable when it has come to building relationships with peers (other adventurers and adventure brands) and is great for relevant discussions.
 As it fits in the least with my brand as a blogger and a community then I barely use it anymore.

 A word about YouTube:

-In my opinion, YouTube is a dying platform.
+There’s lots of talk that YouTube is a dying platform, although it remains the most used of all social media.
 Since Facebook has upped their game with video (and YouTube has reduced their advertising commisions) vloggers and video sharers are starting to move entirely to Facebook.

 On Facebook, your video plays automatically meaning higher view rates and the engagement is considerably higher (another big advantage that it is so comfortable/east for people to share).
 YouTube still requires a click through which means you will get much fewer views.
 Plus you will get much fewer comments and likes on YouTube in relation to viewing rates.

 The biggest advantage of YouTube is that you can search for relevant films but I think that Facebook will offer this feature soon too.
 This feature is most relevant to those who are doing ‘how-to’ type videos so if you fall into this category then you may still want a YouTube account.

 A word about Pinterest: